Pelvic Inflamatory Disease

 A laparascopy may be required in order to firm up the diagnosis.
 This surgical procedure uses a small microscope to look inside your pelvis.
 You will be placed under anesthesia and a small incision is made beneath your naval.
 The laparascope is then inserted inside in order to view your organs.
 If your ovaries, uterus, or fallopian tubes are inflammed, it is likely you have PID.

-Treating Pelvic Inflammatory Disease
+1. Pelvic Inflamatory Disease